ManuelNeumann/MNLpred/README.md

 4. Take the mean and the quantiles of the simulated predicted probabilities.

 The presented functions follow these steps.
-Additionally, they use (so far) the so called observed value approach.
-This means as the “scenario”, all the observed values are used that were informin the model.
+Additionally, they use the so called observed value approach.
+This means that the “scenario” uses all observed values that informed the model.
 Therefore the function takes these more detailed steps:

 1. For all (complete) cases \(n\) predictions are computed based on their observed independent values and the \(n\) sets of coefficients.
-2. Next the predicted values of all observation for each simulation are averaged.
+2. Next the predicted values of all observationS for each simulation are averaged.
-3. See step 4. above.
+3. Take the mean and the quantiles of the simulated predicted probabilities (same as above).

-For so-called first differences, the simulated predictions are subtracted from each other.
+For first differences, the simulated predictions are subtracted from each other.

-To showcase these steps, I present a reproducable example how the functions can be used.
+To showcase these steps, I present a reproducible example of how the functions can be used.

 ### Example

-The example is based on this [UCLA R data analysis example](https://stats.idre.ucla.edu/r/dae/multinomial-logistic-regression/).
+The example is based on [this UCLA R data analysis example](https://stats.idre.ucla.edu/r/dae/multinomial-logistic-regression/).

 The data is an example dataset, including the career choice of 200 high